 We all hustle out.
 Floyd turns and shouts, “Wayne stomped Curly’s Charger, Willie.
 Ya shoulda seen it, ya da bin proud.”

-Wayne grabs Floyd, pulling him away as Willie grabs a tire iron and looks ready to chase us.
+Wayne pulls Floyd away as Willie grabs a tire iron and looks ready to chase us.
 We take off running, with Willie shaking his fist at us.

 “He’ll calm down by tomorrow,” Floyd predicts.